 Nonprofit leaders need capital to scale up their programs, and there are philanthropists ready and willing to invest in them.
 Unfortunately, the market for social sector investment lacks any real infrastructure, which means philanthropists have no efficient means to deploy large amounts of capital toward high-impact solutions poised to scale.

-To make a transformational impact on the lives of young people living in poverty, we have to change the current funding paradigm – which does not channel significant capital to promising interventions – and embrace a new model of philanthropy.
+To make a transformational impact on the lives of young people and families in poverty, we have to change the current funding paradigm – which does not channel significant capital to promising interventions – and embrace a new model of philanthropy.

-Blue Meridian Partners seeks to transform the life trajectories of children and youth living in poverty.
+Blue Meridian Partners seeks to transform the life trajectories of young people and families in poverty.

 We do this in two ways.
-First, we identify successful strategies for addressing social problems confronting children and youth in poverty and help scale them.
+First, we identify successful strategies for addressing social problems confronting young people and families in poverty and help scale them.

 Second, we unlock significant capital by providing philanthropists a way to pool resources to support scaling – investing as much as $200 million in each strategy.
 Our Partners work collaboratively – sharing the costs, risks and rewards of our efforts.